Movies | TV | Books | Quotes Easter Eggs | Drink Recipes

 Not a slip-up.
 The containers would be sealed around the straw to prevent liquid from leaking out.
 As the package of liquid would be consumed a partial vacuum would be created as the food is sucked out.
 When the straw is released, the vacuum would draw the food back in.
 When I was a kid I we enjoyed doing something similar with our school milk cartons.
 We'd poke a small hole in the carton with a pencil JUST big enough to force our straw in.
 We'd then blow into the container to cause the milk to spray out when we stopped blowing.
 We would also suck on the straw until we couldn't draw any more milk out.
 When we'd stop sucking, the milk stuck in the straw would be drawn back into the container.

-12 of 14 people found this comment helpful.
+15 of 6576 found this helpful.
 Did you?
 Yes

 Hatbert writes: